 We should note that this result is directly related to the evolution equation of the wavefront curvature matrix.
-As $\mathbf{\Gamma}_{P.S.}$ is equal to the deformation rate matrix, we expect it to satisfy the real, non--linear Riccati equation,
+As $\mathbf{\Gamma}_{P.S.}$ is equal to the deformation matrix, we expect it to satisfy the real, non-linear Riccati equation,

-We observe that the equation above is indeed satisfied once we make use of the matrix Hamiltonian eqs.~(\ref{eq:four_sets}) that govern the evolution of the ray bundle.
-Eventually, solving this evolution equation for $\mathbf{\Gamma}_{P.S.}$ is equivalent to solving the Sachs optical equations of a standard bundle as we discussed in Section~\ref{sec:Wavefront curvature matrix and its Riccati evolution equation}.
+We observe that the equation above is indeed satisfied once we make use of the matrix Hamiltonian (\ref{eq:four_sets}) that govern the evolution of the ray bundle.
+Eventually, solving this evolution equation for $\mathbf{\Gamma}_{P.S.}$ is equivalent to solving the Sachs optical equations of a standard bundle as we discussed in Section \ref{sec:Wavefront curvature matrix and its Riccati evolution equation}.

 We complete this section by reaching the following conclusion.
-In the case of a perfect point source, the evolution equations of a wavized bundle involve the same information as the evolution equations of a standard ray bundle.
-No new information can be gained through the so--called wavization procedure.
-This situation is analogous to the propagation of almost--spherical waves in the paraxial Newtonian optics.
-In the next section, we explore more interesting solutions of the wavization procedure in which non--trivial results are obtained.
+In the case of a perfect point source, the evolution equations of a ``wavized'' bundle involve the same information as the evolution equations of a standard ray bundle.
+No new information can be gained through the so-called wavization procedure.
+This situation is analogous to the propagation of almost-spherical waves in the paraxial Newtonian optics.
+In the next section, we explore more interesting solutions of the wavization procedure in which non-trivial results are obtained.